 UEA is working in partnership with the Article 26 project, supported by the Helena Kennedy Foundation, to facilitate people seeking asylum to progress into higher education.
-Article 26 is a project of the Helena Kennedy Foundation and takes its name from the Universal Declaration of Human Rights, which states that everyone has the right to education and specifies that higher education should be accessible on the basis of merit.
+Article 26 takes its name from the Universal Declaration of Human Rights, which states that everyone has the right to education and specifies that higher education should be accessible on the basis of merit.

 Article 26 Scholarship Details

-For the 2018/9 academic year, UEA will look to offer a minimum of one undergraduate and one postgraduate scholarship to students who are seeking asylum in the UK, and are not entitled to receive statutory student financial support from Student Finance England, (Wales or Northern Ireland), or the Student Awards Agency for Scotland.
+For the 2018/9 academic year, UEA will look to offer two scholarships (either undergraduate or postgraduate) to students who are seeking asylum in the UK, and are not entitled to receive statutory student financial support from Student Finance England, (Wales or Northern Ireland), or the Student Awards Agency for Scotland.

 The successful applicants will receive: